 Conservation / Threats

-The woma python main threats include habitat loss due to land clearing for agriculture and thinning operations and predation by feral animals such as foxes and cats but also and mulga snakes.
+The woma python main threats include habitat loss due to land clearing for agriculture and thinning operations and predation by feral animals such as foxes and cats.
+In the southwest, many woma python populations have become critically endangered and there's hasn't been an authenticated record since the late 80's.

 The woma python is classified as Endangered on the IUCN Red List of Threatened Species.
 Is also considered a threatened species by Australian authorities, and receives special protection under Western Australia’s Wildlife Conservation Act.